Exploding Kittens: Expansions

-On October 9, 2018, the Streaking Kittens expansion pack was released.
+Next, the "Streaking Kittens" pack was released on October 9, 2018.
 Its 15 new cards/mechanics included Mark, Swap Top and Bottom, Catomic Bomb, Curse of the Cat Butt, Garbage Collector, Super Skip, and the Streaking Kitten.

-The Barking Kittens expansion was released on June 5, 2020.
+The "Barking Kittens" expansion was released on June 5, 2020.
 Its 20 cards introduced Bury, Alter the Future Now, I'll Take That, Share the Future, Tower of Power, Personal Attack (3x), Potluck and Barking Kittens.